sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-blb-wsb-online-mainprovidername.md

 # ProviderName

-`ProviderName` specifies the name of the backup provider of an online backup service in the Windows® Server Backup menus.
+`ProviderName` specifies the name of the backup provider of an online backup service in the Windows Server Backup menus.

 Before an online backup service is installed, Windows describes a recommended service.
 The provider name is part of the description.